The builtins.getEnv

 IMPURE="foo" nix build .#impure && cat result # outputs ""

-IMPURE="foo" nix build .#impure --impure && cat result # outputs "foo"The explicit use --impure the flag is to be considered a
+IMPURE="foo" nix build .#impure --impure && cat result # outputs "foo"The explicit use of the --impure flag is to be

-safety mechanism to prevent accidental dependencies on non-deterministic
+considered a safety mechanism to prevent accidental dependencies on

-environment variables values.
+non-deterministic environment variable values.
 Hence, providing flakes an advantage over